kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 The following section analyzes the problem in all current queries and mutations, and groups them in sections providing a conceptual solution.

 The problem with securing resolvers is three dimensional.
 It features all three: mutations/queries; consumer, and owner.
 In total, there are about 40 mutations/queries that have to be secured, 4 consumer types, and 4 owner types.
 For specific queries/mutations there is always a single owner but obtaining the ID of that owner is not always straight forward.
-For example, in `getApplication(applicationID)` the owner ID is passed as input to the query, however, in `updatePackage(packageID)` some special code must be executed to find the application ID from the package ID.
+For example, in `getApplication(applicationID)` the owner ID is passed as input to the query, however, in `updatePackage(packageID)` some special code must be carried out to find the application ID from the package ID.

 Why it is important who is the owner and what is the owner ID?
 Currently, with the help of the ORY integration, the Director API always receives an ID token, regardless of the actual authentication mechanism.
 Then, the details about the actual caller/consumer can be extracted from the ID token, and then, stored in the Go context.
 On a high level, it is necessary to ensure that the consumer from the Go context matches the owner of the requested resource.
 More broadly put (and required especially for integration systems), it is important to verify that the consumer can access the owner's resources.
 For example, if the owner is an application, the resources that must be accessible are the application details, packages, and so on.